 How GDPR affects your business

-The ComplyGDPR team have spent a considerable amount of time understanding the impact of the GDPR regulation for Executive Search, Interim management recruitment businesses and in-house recruitment teams.
+The ComplyGDPR team have spent a considerable amount of time understanding the impact of the GDPR regulation for executive search, interim management and recruitment businesses.

 GDPR affects data that a business holds on any EU or EU approved citizen whether that person is a client, candidate, source, referee or member of your staff irrespective of the physical location of your office.

-GDPR also applies if your business is based in a EU or EU approved country even if you are not handling data of EU citizens.
-In the UK, GDPR is regulated by the Information Commissioners Office (ICO).
+GDPR also applies if your business is based in the EU or an EU approved country even if you are not handling data of EU citizens.
+In the UK, GDPR is regulated by the ICO (Information Commissioners Office).

-Fines for a breach of GDPR are substantial starting at 10M Euros or 2% of global turnover to 20m Euros & 4% of global turnover.
+Fines for a breach of GDPR are substantial - up to 20 million Euros or 4% of global turnover, whichever is higher.
 A business may also be liable to pay damages to individuals whose data has been breached.

-If you would like to learn more about GDPR and its impact on your Executive Search, Interim Management recruitment business or in-house recruitment team contact us.
+If you would like to learn more about GDPR and its impact on your executive search, interim management or recruitment team, contact us.